BLACK FRIDAY DEALS 2023!

 Audio Technica ATH-DSR9BT Review

 Audio-Technica is a really interesting manufacturer.
-On the one hand, they can show products that have, for example, incomplete adjustment of the ear cups, which seems a bit bizarre, and on the other hand, they can bring incredibly crafted equipment on the market, with any flaws regarding ergonomics can’t be found.
-It is also one of those manufacturers who have noticed new development spaces and opportunities in wireless technology, or as in the case of the ATH-DSR9BT – digital in general.
-Today I will do a very long test marathon with the Audio Technica ATH-DSR9BT headphones.
-They are, in fact, a digital-wireless version of the ATH-SR9 model.
+On one hand, they can release products with minor issues, like incomplete adjustment of the ear cups, which seems a bit odd.
+On the other hand, they can produce incredibly crafted equipment with flawless ergonomics.
+They’ve also embraced new opportunities in wireless technology and digital advancements, like with the ATH-DSR9BT headphones.
+Today, I’m doing an extensive test with the Audio-Technica ATH-DSR9BT headphones, which are a digital-wireless version of the ATH-SR9 model.

 Audio Technica ATH-DSR9BT Review